HappyLogic/scripts-ps/README.md

 ```

-### Changing the current policy to "Unrestricted"
+### Updating policy to "Unrestricted"

-In order to execute the script, use:
+In order to execute any script, use:

 ```powershell
 PS C:\Windows\system32> Set-ExecutionPolicy -ExecutionPolicy Unrestricted